openmrs/openmrs-standalone/README.md

 5. For the section: "Do you want to also add demo data to your database - openmrs?
 (This option only available if creating new tables.)", just choose what you want.

 6. For the section: "Do you currently have a database user other than root that has read/write access to the openmrs database?", Choose Yes, and then enter a "openmrs" and "test" as the user name and password.
 This account will be created by the embedded database engine.
-The reason to use 'test' is that when the application starts, it checks for the mysql password and if it is test, it is replaced with a randomly generated 12 character password which is written back to the runtime properties file.
+The reason to use 'test' is that when the application starts, it checks for the MariaDB password and if it is test, it is replaced with a randomly generated 12 character password which is written back to the runtime properties file.

 7. Click "Continue" to go to the next wizard screen, and feel free to fill what you want on this screen.